lyu-ai/agentok/website/docs/tutorials/getting-started/index.md

 > [!WARNING]
 > Guest mode means your data is an open book to other guests.
 Sign in with your GitHub/Google/X account for a private experience.

-Once you're in, go to the [homepage](https://flowgen.app) and hit the 'Build from Scratch' button to weave a new Flow.
+Once you're in, go to the [homepage](https://flowgen.app) and hit the 'Build from Scratch' button to weave a new Autoflow.

-### Build Your First Flow
+### Build Your First Autoflow

 Get started by tidying up the canvas—scrap any sample nodes that are hanging about.
 Now, let's get crafting: